KaltrinaBM/kosovo-country/README.md

 ## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - [History of Kosovo](https://kaltrinabm.github.io/kosovo-country/)

 ## Credits